SMcGregor199/ellision-gpt/ellison-excerpts.md

 > emotional, economic, and political, which we label Jim Crow.
 The anti-Negro image is a ritual
 > object of which Hollywood is not the creator, but the manipulator.
 Its role has been that of
 > justifying the widely held myth of Negro unhumanness and inferiority by offering entertaining
-> rituals through which that myth could be reaffirmed. - Ralph Ellison, “The Shadow and the Act”, in
+> rituals through which that myth could be reaffirmed." - Ralph Ellison, “The Shadow and the Act”, in
 > *The Collected Essays of Ralph Ellison*, ed.
 John F.Callahan, Modern Library, 2011.
 Kindle edition.

 **Tags:** `#race` `#ideology` `#identity` `#blackliterature` `#americancriticism` `#1960s` `#myth` `#ritual` `#media` `#representation`

+### "The Shadow and the Act" – Excerpt 2

+> After Reconstruction the political question of what was to be done with Negroes, "solved" by the
+> Hayes-Tilden deal of 1876, came down to the psychological question: "How can the Negro's Humanity
+> be evaded?"
+The problem, arising in a democracy that holds all men as created equal, was a highly
+> moral one; democratic ideals had to be squared with anti-Negro practices.
+One answer was to
+> *deny* the Negro's humanity, a pattern set long before 1915.
+But with the release of
+> *The Birth of a Nation* the propagation of subhuman images of Negroes became financially and
+> deramatically profitable.
+The Negro as scapegoat could be sold as entertainment; it could even be exported.
+> If the film became tha main manipulator of the American dream, for Negroes that dream contained a strong dose
+> of such stuff as nightmares are made of."  - Ralph Ellison, “The Shadow and the Act”, in
+> *The Collected Essays of Ralph Ellison*, ed.
+John F.Callahan, Modern Library, 2011.
+Kindle edition.

+**Tags:** `#thebirthofanation` `#americanideals` `#democracy` `#media` `#racialmyth` `#representation` `#blackhumanity` `#shadowandtheact` `#scapegoat` `#americancriticism`